aubreyrjones/iblisvm/README.md

 This is the virtual machine for an upcoming programming/hacking game.

-IBLIS stands for: Important Business Language Instruction Set
+IBLIS stands for: Important Business Logic Instruction Set